Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

-You may be ordained in one of these cathedrals, or be a curate or rector at some stage in a church with the tongue-twisting name of an otherwise-forgotten Celtic saint.
+You may be ordained in one of these cathedrals, or become a curate or rector in a church with the tongue-twisting name of an otherwise-forgotten Celtic saint.
 So we should know its place and part in the story of our church.

 Secondly, Celtic Christianity is popular and marketable – it’s a lifestyle choice.
-[The Revd Patrick] Paddy [McGlinchey] told us some time ago how many books on Buddhism are on sale even in ordinary bookshops.
-In fact, the three most popular categories of books on religion or on “Mind, Body and Spirit” shelves of Irish bookshops are on Buddhism, new age-type books on angels, and new age-style books on “Celtic Spirituality.”
+[The Revd Patrick] Paddy [McGlinchey] told us some weeks ago of how many books on Buddhism are on sale even in ordinary bookshops.
+In fact, the three most popular categories of books on religion or on “Mind, Body and Spirit” shelves in Irish bookshops are on Buddhism, new age-type books on angels, and new age-style books on “Celtic Spirituality.”

-It is important to know the minds of people, to know what engages them spiritually, what passes as religion for many people, if we are going to be incarnational in ministry and mission in Ireland today.
+It is important to know the minds of people, to know what engages them spiritually, what passes as religion for many if we are going to be incarnational in our ministry and mission.

 Or what do you make of this claim: “Celtic Spirituality … is not a religion, it is a series of beliefs and practices to help you become aware of the spiritual world around you and your place in it.
 Whether you find it suitable to work with Jesus, his apostles and the Celtic Saints, or Brigid, Mannán Mac Lir and the Celtic gods, it matters little.
 What matters is that your life is enriched; you are at peace with your inner-being and that you become aware of the magic and incredible world that surrounds us all.”

 There are at least 20 hymns from the Irish language in the Church Hymnal, and many more tunes with a Celtic air to them.
-We have all been enriched by the prayers of the Iona Community, the hymns of John Bell, Graham Maule and the Wild Goose Worship Group, the active and engaged spirituality of the Corrymeela community, or the resouces of the Northumbria Community near Lindisfarne in northern England.
+We have all been enriched by the prayers of the Iona Community, the hymns of John Bell, Graham Maule and the Wild Goose Worship Group, the active and engaged spirituality of the Corrymeela community, or the resources of the Northumbria Community near Lindisfarne.

-At an academic level, this interest has been stimulated by scholars such as James Mackey, Ian Bradley in the Church of Scotland, the Jesuit Diarmud Ó Laoghaire, the Carmelite Peter O’Dwyer and the Redemptorist John Ó Ríordáin, and writers such as the late John O’Donohue, poet and author of Anam Cara (1997) who died about two years ago.
+At an academic level, this interest has been stimulated by scholars such as James Mackey, Ian Bradley in the Church of Scotland, the Jesuit Diarmuid Ó Laoghaire (1915-2001), the Carmelite Peter O’Dwyer and the Redemptorist John Ó Ríordáin, and writers such as the late John O’Donohue, poet and author of Anam Cara (1997) who died almost four years ago (4 January 2008).

 The Celts: who were they?

-If we are going to talk about Celtic spirituality, I should begin with a word of caution: it is difficult to say if there is such a group of people as Celts.
+If we are going to talk about Celtic spirituality, I should begin with caution: it is difficult to say if there was such a group of people as Celts.
 The name for Celts comes from terms used by the Greeks and Romans to describe the people who lived in Gaul (France).
 But scholars differ when they answer the question: Who were the Celts?

-But Celt is a modern English word.
+“Celt” is a modern English word.
 There are few written records of ancient Celtic languages and most of the evidence for personal names and place names is found in Greek and Roman authors.
-The different names used by Greek writers (Κελτοί or Γαλᾶται) and Latin writers (Galli) refer to speakers of similar languages, not a people.
+The names used by Greek (Κελτοί, Γαλᾶται) and Latin writers (Galli) refer to speakers of similar languages, but not to a people.
 The one group of Biblical Celts is the Galatians, and Saint Jerome (AD 342-419), in his commentary on the Epistle to the Galatians, notes the language of the Anatolian Galatians at his time.

-Romantic antiquarian interest from the 17th century on led to the use of the term “Celt” being extended.
-The rise of nationalism brought Celtic revivals from the 19th century on in areas where the use of Celtic languages had continued.
-“Celtic” is now used to identify the languages and cultures of Ireland, Scotland, Wales, Cornwall, the Isle of Man and Brittany.
+Romantic antiquarian interest popularised the term “Celt,” but only from the 17th century on.
+Because of the rise of nationalism and Celtic revivals from the 19th century on, the term “Celtic” is now used to identify the languages and cultures of Ireland, Scotland, Wales, Cornwall, the Isle of Man and Brittany.
 But the term “Celtic” also applies to Continental European regions with a Celtic heritage but no Celtic language, such as northern Iberia, and to a lesser degree France.

-“Celticity” refers to the shared cultural indicators of a group of peoples, such as language, myths, artefacts and social organisation.
-But recent theories emphasise their shared culture and language rather than seeking any common ethnicity.
+“Celticity” refers to shared cultural indicators, such as language, myths, artefacts and social organisation.
+But does that shared culture and family of language imply a shared ethnicity?

-There is little archaeological evidence in Ireland for large intrusive groups of Celtic immigrants.
+There is little archaeological evidence in Ireland for large inward Celtic migration.
 European Celtic influences and language may have been absorbed gradually.
 But did the Celts arrive in Ireland by invasion?
 Or did their culture and language spread gradually to other peoples already here?
-As one writer in The Irish Times argued, just because we all eat pasta and pizza, drink Chianti, holiday in Tuscany and are familiar with Versace and Gucci, doesn’t make us Italian, even in culture.
+As one writer in The Irish Times argued, just because we all eat pasta and pizza, drink Chianti, holiday in Tuscany and are decked out by Versace and Gucci, does not make us Italian, even culturally.
 Nor does it indicate there was ever an Italian invasion of Ireland.
-Were the Celtic languages and culture adopted as some sort of early fashion statement?
+Were the Celtic languages and cultures adopted as some sort of early fashion statement?

 Can we talk about a Celtic Christianity?